nilesoneil/proj-3/README.md

 Describe: mrRobo()

-Test: "It should return "beep" if a input is a 1."
+Test: "It should return "beep" if an input is a 1."
 Code:
 let (number);
 Expected Output: "beep"

+Test: "It should return "boop" if an input is a 2."
+Code:
+let(number);
+Expected Output: "boop"

 ## Known Bugs